 One thing is certain: the effects of this MDL will ripple far beyond J&J, influencing how other companies approach liability for years to come.

-Interested in working with us to find and litigate your next medical mass tort?
+Interested in working with us on your next product liability case?
 Contact us.

 ________________________